Vipul97/proglang/README.md

 # ProgLang

-Created a new programming language by implementing Grammar and Syntax Analyzer in Python 2.7.12.
+Syntax Analyzer for a Custom Grammar in Python 3.10.

 ## Grammar

-BNF grammar for ProgLang can be found in grammar.txt.
+BNF grammar can be found in `grammar.txt`.

 ## Input Source Code

-Input source code for ProgLang can be edited in lexer/code.txt.
+Input source code can be edited in `lexer/code.txt`.

 ## Instructions

-To execute the Syntax Analyzer, run Main.py.
+To run the Syntax Analyzer, run `Main.py`.

-The Syntax Analyzer will report errors on the standard output if found any, and will display nothing if no errors are found.
+The Syntax Analyzer will not display any output if the program has run successfully, and will display if any errors are found.